nabi11/esx_basicneeds/README.md

 [INFO]

-This plugin add hunger and thirst status, they can be increased when eating bread or drinking water
+This plugin add hunger, thirst and drunk status, they can be increased when eating bread or drinking water

 [INSTALLATION]